Leantime/docs/installation/system-requirements.md

 Leantime can be installed on a variety of configurations.
 Here is a list of minimum requirements that have been tested and proven to work.

 - PHP 8.0 and up
-- Apache with mod_rewrite
+- Apache with mod_rewrite, Nginx, IIS (possible with adjustments)
-- MySQL 5.6
+- MySQL 5.7+

 **PHP Extensions needed**